 When in a turning motion, the inside wheel travels a shorter distance than the outside wheel travels.
 In the case of turning vehicles, an inside wheel has extra traction or weight, so more power is routed to the unweighted wheel.
 When these wheels are stuck in the sand or in the mud, the wheel with the least traction gets all the power—but since it can’t bite into the road surface, it just spins non-stop.

 Why Get a Manual Locking Differential?

 An automatic locking or limited slip differential is typically adequate for light off-road use, but it’s not a substitute for a manual locking differential.
-With these systems, you can lock the differential at the base of a hill or before you ride through the sand or mud.
+With these systems, you can lock the differential at the base of a hill or before you ride through the sand or mud and with or without your ford ranger canopy.
 While most manual locking differentials are sold to hardcore off-road drivers, they can work on 2WDs in equivalent conditions about 95% of the time.

 See a Professional for These Mods

 The above listed modifications aren’t cheap, and with the exception of Ford Ranger wheels and tyres, they’re beyond the aptitude of most novice installers.
 If you’re forced to choose, however, between buying a 4WD and upgrading your current 2WD, the latter option will add stoutness to your vehicle at a fraction of the cost.